scijs/ndarray-blas-level2/README.md

 BLAS Level 2 operations for [ndarrays](https://github.com/scijs/ndarray)

-**Warning: This is more complicated than I initially appreciated, so this package will soon get broken up into separate modules for each blas function.**

 ## Usage

 This library implements the basic matrix-vector operations of the Level 2 Basic Linear Algebra Subprograms (BLAS).